samartzidis/magicstick.io/README.md

 ## Compliance and Safety

-Technically, magicstick.io is just a programmed Raspberry Pi Pico W microcontroller.
+The magicstick.io hardware is based on a programmed Raspberry Pi Pico W microcontroller.
 Please refer to this official link for details on [compliance and safety approvals](https://pip.raspberrypi.com/categories/688).

 ## Disclaimer